- About ME

-A: Yes the GRE is required for all applicants who apply to our Doctoral and Master programs.
-SGUS, JI-SGUS and EGL prospective students are exempt from submitting GRE test scores to our program.
-However, please note that if an applicant is denied admission to the SGUS, JI-SGUS or EGL programs, the GRE scores are required.
-If not admitted to SGUS, JI-SGUS or EGL program, applicants being considered for the Master program must provide GRE scores.
+A: Yes, the GRE is required for all applicants who apply to our Doctoral and Master's programs.
+SUGS and JI-SUGS prospective students are exempt from submitting GRE test scores to our program.
+However, please note that if an applicant is denied admission to the SUGS or JI-SUGS programs, the GRE scores are required.
+If not admitted to the SUGS or JI-SUGS programs, applicants being considered for the Master's program must provide GRE scores.

-A: GRE is required for all students who apply to the Master or Doctoral programs.
-If an applicant previously provided the scores with the Master application and they are still valid, there is no need to submit new scores.
-However, if the scores are no longer valid (scores are valid for 5 years from test date), the applicant will need to provide new scores results.
+A: The GRE is required for all students who apply to the Master's or Doctoral programs.
+If an applicant previously provided their GRE scores with their Master's application and they are still valid, there is no need to submit new scores.
+However, if the scores are no longer valid (scores are valid for 5 years from test date), the applicant will need to provide new GRE score results.